Ishoula/Ishoula/README.md

 - ⚙️ Backend developer specializing in **Spring Boot** and **Node.js**
 - 🌐 Full-stack developer using **Next.js**, **React.js**, and **Express.js**
 - 📱 Mobile developer with **React Native (Expo)**
-- 🗄️ Experienced with SQL & NoSQL databases
+- 🗄️ Experienced with SQL & NoSQL databases and modern backend services
 - 🧩 Interested in **distributed systems**, **networking**, and **system design**
 - 🚀 Focused on clean code, scalability, and continuous learning